lukejones2/calculator/README.md

 # calculator
 Calculator repository

-This repo is a calculator implemented in Python.
+This repo is a calculator implemented in Python for a school project.

 By Luke.